Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

 Stored AMIs~$0.05/GB-monthAssociated EBS snapshots

-Auto-Scaling serviceFREEYou only pay for the resources it creates
+Auto Scaling serviceFREEYou pay only for the resources it provisions

 --target-tracking-configuration TargetValue=70.0